-The following scenario illustrates how a practice might consider billing psychotherapy and/or collaborative care codes during a full episode of care for a patient.
+The first resource below illustrates how a practice might consider billing psychotherapy and/or collaborative care codes during a full episode of care for a patient.
 The scenario shows how to count time and what options for billing are available each month depending on staffing, practice setting, and what elements of patient care happened each month.
+The next link is a published case study outlining a large healthcare system's successful efforts to change their billing workflows under CoCM.
 You can find the Collaborative Care Billing Case Study here.

 Link to APA Financing Resources

 In collaboration with the Institute for Family Health and the American Psychiatric Association, the AIMS Center has recently updated the Financial Modeling Workbook.
 The updated workbook allows practices to create scenarios according to their clinic type, staffing model, work activities, billing preferences and visit volume in order to more accurately estimate revenue and expenses for providing integrated behavioral health care.